Children and Complementary Health Approaches

 - Key Points

-- Patterns of Complementary and Alternative Medicine Use in Children
+- Patterns on the Use of Complementary Health Approaches in Children

 - Safety of Childhood Complementary and Alternative Medicine Use

 - If You Are Considering a Complementary Health Approach for Your Child

 - Key References